microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 ## Turn off requiring SSL connections

-> In a production environment you should NOT disable requiring SSL connections
+> :bulb: In a production environment you should NOT disable requiring SSL
-> between your application and the database.
-As the target of this training is
+> connections between your application and the database.
+As the target of this
-> migrating your JavaEE application, we are going to turn off requiring SSL
+> training is migrating your JavaEE application, we are going to turn off
-> connections.
+> requiring SSL connections.

 Please execute the following command line: